Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 ...
 > ./Sic 11 55
 ```
 Same list as for the acyclic ones.
 Of course, simultaneous executions of `Sic.cpp` can be performed under Windows by opening several instances.
 Under GNU/Linux can be run the bash script [GNU-Linux/Sic_runner](./GNU-Linux/Sic_runner), to send all the processes to the background and use all the available cores of the computer.
-In our personal computer such bash script takes about 40 minutes to be completed, no more than 4 GiB of RAM, and the output consists of 2338 files distributed in 34 sub-folders in `sic`, with a total size of 1.7 GiB.
+In our personal computer such bash script takes about 40 minutes to be completed, no more than 4 GiB of RAM is needed and the output consists of 2338 files distributed in 34 sub-folders in `sic`, with a total size of 1.7 GiB.

 After the above computation, can be compiled and executed the script [Windows/Sic_cardinalities.cpp](./Windows/Sic_cardinalities.cpp), or [GNU-Linux/Sic_cardinalities.cpp](./GNU-Linux/Sic_cardinalities.cpp) if corresponds, to collect the cardinality of the strong I-contractible graphs, partitionated by number or vertices.
 ```